great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 Earlier in this article we said that capturing and documenting the team's shared understanding of its data as expectations is the core part of this typical workflow.

 Expectation Suites combine multiple expectations into an overall description of a dataset.
-For example, a team can group all the expectations about its ``rating`` table in the movie ratings database from our previous example into an Expectation Suite and call it "movie_ratings_database.rating.expectations".
+For example, a team can group all the expectations about its ``rating`` table in the movie ratings database from our previous example into an Expectation Suite and call it "movieratings.table.expectations".

 Each Expectation Suite is saved as a JSON file in the ``great_expectations/expectations`` subdirectory of the Data Context.
 Users check these files into the version control each time they are updated, same way they treat their source files.